 Saario’s debut EP ‘I Think We Need To Talk…’ feels like a conversation in itself, one in which the musician is entrusting you with stories from his own life.
-It maps the different chapters of relationships, from the giddy infatuation in the beginning (‘Just A Little’) to the post-mortem afterwards (‘Blame’).
+It maps the different chapters of relationships, from the giddy infatuation in the beginning (‘Just A Little’) through the insecurities (‘Don’t hurt yourself’) to final conversation (‘I Think We Need To Talk’).
 Each is defined by specific, evocative lyrics that make it easy to put yourself in Saario’s shoes or project your own experiences onto his canvases.

 His debut single ‘Just A Little’ opens: “Draw something on me and I will guess/Feels

 like it’s a heart but it might be that I’m just that obsessed.” which is a great example of Saario’s lyrical writing, that plays out over jittery fingerpicked guitar feeling like the fluttery butterfly-filled rush of new love.
 “Writing from the whole

 spectrum or circle of life within love is too wide,” he explains.
 “I need to draw inspiration from a certain moment like laying in bed on a Sunday and having someone special just scribble something on your back with their finger.”